 Paris: African Civilizations: Colonialism, Migration, Diaspora

-Please note: Offered in alternating years; next program will be Autumn 2018.
+Please note: Offered in alternating years.
+Following the Autumn 2020 program, the next program will be Autumn 2022.

 The College’s Autumn African Civilizations in Paris program is built upon a full three-course African Civilizations sequence, taught in English.
 Program participants also take a French language course, which runs at a normal pace through the quarter and is designed to help students connect with French (and Parisian) culture.
 In its particular focus on the African-French interactions, the African Civ in Paris sequence is entirely different in content than the sequence that is regularly taught in Chicago.